bazelbuild/stardoc/docs/contributing.md

   plan](https://www.bazel.build/governance.html) and Stardoc's [contribution guidelines](../CONTRIBUTING.md).
-* Open an [Issue](https://github.com/bazelbuild/stardoc/issues) or discuss your plan or design on the [bazel-dev](https://groups.google.com/forum/#!forum/bazel-dev) mailing list.
+* Open an [Issue](https://github.com/bazelbuild/stardoc/issues) or discuss your plan or design on [Github Discussions](https://github.com/bazelbuild/bazel/discussions)
 * Prepare a Git commit that implements your feature or bug fix.
 Don't forget to add tests and reference the corresponding bug, if any.
 * Open a [Pull Request](https://github.com/bazelbuild/stardoc/pulls) on the Stardoc